rsmusllp/king-phisher/docs/source/plugins/client.rst

    import king_phisher.client.plugins as plugins import king_phisher.client.gui_utilities as gui_utilities

+   try:
+       # imports that may not be available need to be an exception handler so
+       # the plugin module will still load
+       import advancedhttpserver
+   except ImportError:
+       # set a variable to whether this package is available or not for later use
+       has_ahs = False
+   else:
+       has_ahs = True

    # this is the main plugin class, it is necessary to inherit from plugins.ClientPlugin
    class Plugin(plugins.ClientPlugin):
        authors = ['Spencer McIntyre']  # the plugins author